yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/installation/redhat-rhel-centos/dashboard.md

 ---
 date: 2017-03-22T16:32:53Z
 Title: Dashboard on Red Hat (RHEL) / CentOS
+tags: ["Tyk Dashboard", "Self Managed", "Installation", "Red Hat", "CentOS"]
+description: "How to install the Tyk Dashboard as part of the Tyk Stack on Red Hat or CentOS using Ansible or shell scripts"
 menu:
   main:
     parent: "On Red Hat (RHEL / CentOS)"